AvaloniaUI/Avalonia/docs/tutorial/from-wpf.md

 ## Grid

-Column and row definitions can be specified in Perspex using strings, avoiding the clunky syntax in WPF:
+Column and row definitions can be specified in Avalonia using strings, avoiding the clunky syntax in WPF:

     <Grid ColumnDefinitions="Auto,*,32" RowDefinitions="*,Auto">

 A common use of `Grid` in WPF is to stack two controls on top of each other.
-For this purpose in Perspex you can just use a `Panel` which is more lightweight than `Grid`.
+For this purpose in Avalonia you can just use a `Panel` which is more lightweight than `Grid`.

 We don't yet support `SharedSizeScope` in `Grid`.